 71 Lime Street,

 7 people favorited this theater

-The Futurist Cinema was very popular and managed to retain its hold even after competition from the huge Paramount (Odeon) and Forum (ABC) opened which sometimes forced the Futurist into taking off-circuit films.
+The Futurist Cinema was very popular and managed to retain its hold even after competition from the huge Paramount (Odeon) and Forum (ABC) opened which sometimes forced the Futurist Cinema into taking off-circuit films.

-Later, in 1960, the Futurist Cinema was acquired by ABC and was equipped with 70mm/Todd-AO re-opening on 10th July 1960 with Gordon Macrea in “Oklahoma” which ran for 20 weeks.
+Later, in 1960, the Futurist Cinema was acquired by ABC and was equipped with 70mm/Todd-AO re-opening on 10th July 1960 with Gordon MacRae in “Oklahoma” which ran for 20 weeks.
 It became ABC’s roadhouse cinema for extended runs of features such as “Earthquake”.

 Eventually, as ABC tripled their main cinema (the ex-Forum directly across the street), the Futurist Cinema was closed on 17th July 1982 with Mel Brook’s “History of the World-Part 1” and “Blazing Saddles”.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.